How to write a salary increase letter to ask your boss for a raise

-The reason this email is so important is that your manager will likely forward it to the approvers so they have all the information they need to make their decision.
+The reason this email is so important is that your manager will likely forward it to the approvers so they have all the information they need to make their decision as to whether it’s time to increment your salary.
 If you ask for a raise without sending this email, then your manager will have to summarize your case for you, and they’re just not going to do as good a job as you can.

 So this email gives you the opportunity to make your case in your own words to whoever needs to approve your request.
 And that gives you the greatest chance getting your salary increase.

 Getting a raise is a top priority for you, but it probably isn’t your manager’s top priority.
 Even if you schedule a good time to talk with your manager and bring a strong case when asking for a raise, you may not hear back for a while.

 So you may need to follow up a few times to make sure your request doesn’t fall through the cracks.

 A good subject for this followup email is “Re: [Your name] salary adjustment discussion—follow-up” because you should reply to the thread where you sent your written request if possible.
 That will make it easy for your manager to find your request when it’s time to pass it along to HR or Finance for consideration.